fkloosterman/bitbucket-migration/docs/reference/migration_comments.md

 ## What Is NOT Preserved
 - ❌ **Comment Author**: Shows as migration account.
 - ❌ **Comment Date**: Shows as migration date.
 - ❌ **Comment Edit History**: Only final version migrated.
+Content changes are noted in the comment body but edit history is not preserved.
 - ❌ **Threaded Replies**: For PRs migrated as issues, replies are flattened with notes.
 For PRs migrated as PRs, inline review comments support threading.
-- ❌ **Inline Code Comments**: PR code review comments are not migrated (except for threaded support in PRs).
+- ❌ **Inline Code Comments**: PR code review comments are migrated as regular comments with code context information when inline attachment fails.
 - ❌ **Resolved/Unresolved Status**: Comment resolution status not preserved.

 ## Special Handling